 Exporting the video at a 30k bitrate and best settings on the app usually takes less than an hour to finish.

 On MacBook Air M1, I have done the same kind of video edit.
 I was able to do full playback quality instead of 1/2.
-The auto rendering is also working smoothly no issues at all!
+The auto-rendering is also working smoothly with no issues at all!

 I also exported the same settings for the video, and it was able to export in 18 minutes altogether.

 When it comes to the 4k video on Filmora X, it wasn’t as fast as the previous test.
 It somehow stuttered.
 The review I made on YouTube about MacBook Air is my attempt to stress test the video editing on M1.